Understanding Debian DHCP Server Leases: Advantages and Disadvantages

 While DHCP servers simplify the management of networks, it also means that the network is dependent on the DHCP server.
 If the DHCP server goes down, devices on the network will not be able to connect to the network, which can result in disruptions to business operations.

-READ ALSO Debian File Server Setup: A Beginner's Guide
+READ ALSO Terminate the X Server in Debian: A Complete Guide

 2. Limited IP Address Allocation